-Income support comprises of a \$5,500 three-year income support agreement held in escrow as an income guarantee to supplement cash flow from the Royale properties during the lease-up period.
+Income support is comprised of a \$5,500 three-year income support agreement held in escrow as an income guarantee to supplement cash flow from the Royale properties during the lease-up period.
+The amount drawn down each month is equivalent to the stabilized Net Income from Operations ("NOI") targets, as defind by the purchase and sale agreement, after a management fee less actual NOI.